 Commitment to the protection and security of personal information, including genetic information is of paramount importance to us.

-The purpose of this Policy is to inform you about our privacy practices and to ensure that you understand the purposes for which we collect and process your personal data.
+The purpose of this Policy is to inform you about our privacy practices and to ensure that you understand the purposes for which we process your personal data.
 The following is a brief summary of our privacy practices.

 If you have any questions or if you wish to make a complaint or have other queries relating to the Service, please write to us to the following address: DnaNudge Limited, Level 11, The Translation And Innovation Hub, Imperial College White City Campus, London, England, W12 0BZ, or by email to: email@example.com.

 Enquiries relating to our use of your personal data should be made for the attention of our data protection officer.

 The type of personal data we collect and how we process it